Let’s Explore the Story of Biblical Namesake King James I and His Lifelong Gay Lover

-It was 405 years ago that King James I of England met his most famous gay lover.
+It’s been over 400 years ago that King James I of England met his most famous gay lover.
 James was hunting on the grounds of an estate known as Apethorpe when he encountered a 21-year-old named George Villiers, and soon became entranced.
 Though many remember King James for his namesake translation of the Bible, his queer relationships make him a truly fascinating historical figure.

-So who was the man who captured the 17th century heart of the King of England?
+So who was the man who captured the 17th-century heart of the King of England?
 George Villiers hailed from power and privilege, treated to the finest education and upbringing that British aristocracy could offer.
 He was, by all accounts, a brilliant young man, handsome with a winning personality.

 Once he met James, his rise through the court was fast.
 That was helped, at least in part, by those around the King who wished to remove another man from power: Robert Carr, the First Earl of Somerset.
 James had loved Carr for years and doted on him, though Carr’s intellect was never particularly impressive.
 Their relationship began to fade around 1617, with James criticizing him for “creeping back and withdrawing yourself from lying in my chamber, notwithstanding my many hundred times earnest soliciting you to the contrary.”